How to make the BEST Turkey Gravy

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-If you need to downsize this recipe, go for it!
-I originally made it with a huge turkey and it makes approximately 10-12 servings, if not more.
-If you want less gravy, you can easily halve the recipe.
+If you need to downsize this classic turkey gravy recipe, go for it!
+I originally made it with a huge Thanksgiving turkey, and it makes approximately 10-12 servings, if not more.
+If you want less gravy, you can easily half the recipe.

-• All-purpose flour–We like to use unbleached AP flour in our household, but the regular kind works, too.
+• All-purpose flour — we like to use unbleached AP flour in our household, but the regular kind works, too.
 I have not tried this with a gluten free flour blend, so I do not recommend making that swap.
+This is our thickening agent for the roux, which will in turn thicken the gravy.

-• Turkey drippings–these are the juices that drip off of your turkey as it cooks in the oven into the roasting pan.
+• Turkey drippings — these are the juices that drip off of your turkey into the bottom of the roasting pan as it cooks.
 You can’t buy pan drippings!
 And even if you could, you’d want to use what comes off of your turkey because it will contain the flavors of your rubs, herb butters, marinades, stuffings, etc.

-• Turkey or chicken stock–you can also use vegetable stock if that’s what you have.
+• Turkey or chicken stock — you can also use vegetable stock if that’s what you have.
+I find this gives more flavor than if you were to add cold water to the mix.

 Customizations and substitutions